freelensapp/docs/docs/index.md

-# Welcome to Freelens doc
+# Welcome to Freelens docs

 Freelens is an open-source Kubernetes IDE designed to make it easier for developers and operators to work with Kubernetes clusters.